SpikeInterface/spikeinterface/doc/modules/widgets.rst

     pip install PySide6 ephyviewer

-Anaconda user will have a better experience with this:
+Anaconda users will have a better experience with this:

 .. code-block:: bash